SOFE2720/Group47-StarLux-Cinemas/Requirements/README.md

 4) Architectural Engineer/Software Architect
 5) Software Developers

-An outline of the stakeholders is attached, which describes their roles in detail with relation to the application.
+An **outline of the stakeholders** is attached, which describes their roles in detail with relation to the application.

-After refining the requirements set by the stakeholders, a total of 6 requirements have been chosen, which are demonstrated in the requirements table.
+After refining the requirements set by the stakeholders, a total of **6** requirements have been chosen, which are demonstrated in the requirements table.

-A diagram for each requirement can be found in the requirements diagrams folder.
+A diagram for each requirement can be found in the **requirements diagrams folder**.
 Each diagram shows the associated test cases and sub-requirements, with UML arrows to identify the relationships between them.